nyoom-engineering/nyoom.nvim/.github/README.md

 ## Changelog

-v0.3.0 - Released 5/03/2022
+v0.3.1 - Released 5/03/2022
-- Removed options for fennel compilers and switched solely to tangerine.
-Fennel is now manually instead of automatically compiled (using `:FnlCompile!`).
-The lua source is also shipped with the configuration, instead of having the user compile it themselves.
+- Removed options for fennel compilers and switched solely to ~~Tangerine~~ Hotpot.
+Fennel is still seamlessly automatically.
-- More fennel!
-Init is rewritten in fennel, and lua dependencies (md5 lib) were removed.
+- More fennel! ~~Init is rewritten in fennel~~ (update: This caused the config to load after runtime files, which meant that `filetype.lua` stopped working.
+I've sinced reverted back to `init.lua` for now), and lua dependencies (md5 lib) were removed.
 - Refactored the entire config.
 New directory structure, parted out macros, and cleaned up code.
 - Statusline has been added!
 Thin and light global statusline to align with nyoom's philosphies.
 - Lsp/Cmp configs have been re-done.
 Lsp is now much quicker to load and is a much cleaner implementation.
 Cmp is much quicker, integrates properly with copilot, and everything was reworked from the ground up.
 - Improved highlighting macros: Highlights are now applied via `nvim_set_hl`.
-- Improved startuptime by 10-20ms: decreased lazy loading and optimized code.
+- Improved startuptime by 20-30ms: decreased lazy loading and optimized code.
 - Improved keybinding support: macros for buffer-local mappings and which-key documentation have been added.
 Nyoom default bindings are now documented within which-key
 - Improved treesitter integration.
 Textobjects and support for conjure evaluation using treesitter have been added.

+Note: The reasoning for the change in compiler support is that its far more seamless for the user, it implements a lua bytecode cache (removing the need for impatient.nvim), and its still faster than tangerine or aniseed.
+Users are welcome to paste in some code from an older version of Nyoom and adjust the compiler to their liking.
+In fact, I encourage you to try it out if you prefer tangerine or aniseed, its a great intro into basic fennel syntax!

 ## Showcase

-(outdated)

 Fast loading and package management using Nyoom! macros and [Packer.nvim](https://github.com/wbthomason/packer.nvim)